JKHeadley/rest-hapi/README.md

 [Back to top](#readme-contents)

 ## Questions?
 If you have any questions/issues/feature requests, please feel free to open an [issue](https://github.com/JKHeadley/rest-hapi/issues/new).
+We'd love to hear from you!

 [Back to top](#readme-contents)

 ## Future work
-This project is still in its infancy, and there are many features I would still like to add.
+This project is still in its infancy, and there are many features we would still like to add.
 Below is a list of some possible future updates:

 - sorting through populate fields (Ex: sort users through role.name)
 - support marking fields as ``duplicate`` i.e. any associated models referencing that model will duplicate those fields along with the reference Id.
 This could allow for a shallow embed that will return a list of reference ids with their "duplicate" values, and a full embed that will return the fully embedded references